My Austria with Rick Rodgers

 This evening, dinner will be at a restaurant started by a holocaust survivor who worked at various hotels before starting this restaurant in 1996.
 The menu is full of traditional favorites as well as contemporary and seasonal dishes.

 Gerbeaud is surely one of the most famous gastronomic assets of Hungary.
 This historic cafe has been delighting guests with unique pastries since 1858.
-Besides learning about the legend and tradition of the café, we will taste three typical Hungarian cakes: Dobos, Esterházy and Gerbeaud's proprietary the Zserbó "slice," now one of the country's favorite holiday cookies.
+Besides learning about the legend and tradition of the café, we will taste three typical Hungarian cakes: Dobos, Esterházy and Gerbeaud's own Zserbó slice.

 Free time this afternoon to explore Budapests famous thermals baths, go back to the Castle or go shopping.
 PLEASE NOTE: Spa tickets must be booked before departure to ensure desired date.